p2panda/fishy/README.md

    update` again to apply them.
 The tool will again only show you exactly what you've changed and generate the commits for only exactly these changes.
 Try it out!
-5. You can also run `fishy update --inspect` if you don't want to committ anything but you're curious about the current state of your schemas.
-Also it is a good way to read the schema id's which are required for development of your p2panda clients.
-6. Finally deploy the schema on one or many nodes by running `fishy deploy`.
+5. Finally deploy the schema on one or many nodes by running `fishy deploy`.
    Make sure you have a [node](https://github.com/p2panda/aquadoggo) running somewhere.
-7. You can share the `schema.lock` file with others, they will be able now to deploy the schema's on their machines with this file.
+6. You can share the `schema.lock` file with others, they will be able now to deploy the schema's on their nodes with this file.

 ## License